Skip to main

 Pearl James is the Associate Dean for Academic Affairs in the Lewis Honors College and an Associate Professor in the UK English department.
 She has a Ph.D. and an M.A. from Yale University in Literature and a B.A. from U.C.
 Berkeley.
 James's work focuses on representations of war in literature, popular writing, cinema, visual art, and propaganda.
 Her work intersects and engages with multiple scholarly disciplines including literary studies, history, gender studies, film and visual culture.
 In addition to writing about authors such as F. Scott Fitzgerald, Ernest Hemingway, and Willa Cather, she has also contributed to an exhibition catalog for a national art show on World War I and American Art.

 She teaches courses in film and literature at both the undergraduate and graduate levels.
-She is also currently the Director of Arts and Sciences' interdisciplinary Certificate Program in International Film Studies.
 She has received the Provost's Award for Outstanding Teaching (2014), the Alumni Association's Great Teacher Award (2015) and, for her work with Sigma Tau Delta, the Honors Society in English, the Student Organization Advisor of the Year Award (2016).

 She lives with her family and two dogs not far from campus.